Nyesha loves writing about cooking/recipes, restaurants, movies, weddings, and poetry.

 - In New York, egg bagels and other bagel flavors are often available at the multitude of delis that have a bakery section.

-Fresh and delicious breads and bagels including egg bagels can be conveniently found in New York.
+Fresh and delicious breads and bagels including egg bagels are food that can be conveniently found in New York.

 Back in the day...